 The headline focuses on the problem their target client has and makes it clear that they’ve arrived at a place that has a solution.
 It effectively says, “If you’re injured and don’t know what to do, we can help.”

-The worst thing you can do with your headline is focus on yourself instead of the visitor.
+The worst thing you can do with your headline is to focus on yourself instead of the visitor.
 Your entire website should be all about them, not you.

 Above the headline, the slightly smaller text that reads “Marietta Personal Injury Lawyers” signals to visitors who their target audience is—people who need a lawyer near Marietta.